 The Michigan Tech management major with concentration in entrepreneurship helps students get their disruptive business ideas off the ground with small class sizes, experiential learning, and financial opportunities.
-Learn how to make a business plan, hire employees, and stay on top of innovation trends–everything you need to know to launch your high-tech ideas with success.
+Learn how to make a business plan, hire employees, and stay on top of innovation trends–everything you need to know to successfully launch your high-tech ideas.

-Michigan Tech faculty nurture students' ideas.
+Michigan Tech professors nurture students' ideas.
 Classes help students establish crowdfunding success, and Enterprise projects challenge teams to innovate and pitch to real clients—practical preparation for a future in business.

-Businesses and Ventures Created by Michigan Tech School of Business and Economics Alumni:
+Businesses and Ventures Created by Michigan Tech College of Business Alumni

 - Source Performance, Malcolm Gwilliam ’08